drycc/workflow/src/installing-workflow/index.md

 * [Redis](../managing-workflow/platform-logging.md#configuring-off-cluster-redis) - Such as AWS Elasticache
 * [InfluxDB](../managing-workflow/platform-monitoring.md#configuring-off-cluster-influxdb) and [Grafana](../managing-workflow/platform-monitoring.md#off-cluster-grafana)

-#### (Experimental) Kubernetes Native Ingress
+#### Ingress

-Workflow now offers [experimental native ingress](ingress.md) to take advantage of native Kubernetes routing.
-Any compatible Kubernetes ingress controller can be used in place of Workflow's nginx-based drycc-router.
-Follow [this guide](ingress.md) to enable experimental native ingress.
+Now, workflow requires that ingress and cert-manager must be installed.
+Any compatible Kubernetes entry controller can be used, but only ingress-nginx and ingress-traefik currently support enforced HTTPS and whitelist.
+Enable entries in accordance with [this guide] (entress.md).

 ## Add the Drycc Chart Repository

-The Drycc Chart Repository contains everything needed to install Drycc Workflow onto a Kubernetes cluster, with a single `helm install drycc/workflow --namespace drycc` command.
+The Drycc Chart Repository contains everything needed to install Drycc Workflow onto a Kubernetes cluster, with a single `helm install drycc/workflow --namespace drycc --set controller.platform_domain=yourdomain.com` command.

 Add this repository to Helm: